 Not finding the one you want?
 Make your own!
 That’s the beauty of IFTTT.
 However, it’s not too likely that you won’t find what you’re looking for – that’s also the beauty of IFTTT.

 And Many Others…

 Feedly doesn’t stop there though.
 There are many more apps and services that it connects to on mobile and desktop platforms alike.
-For example, there are three Android apps: Press, which Erez has previously reviewed, gReader, and Pure News Widget.
+For example, there are three Android apps: Press, gReader [No Longer Available], and Pure News Widget.
 Feedly also works with iOS apps like Newsify and Reeder, which has just recently become free for the Mac and iPad (although you still have to pay to use it on the iPhone).
 Lastly, you can use gNewsReader on your Blackberry or Symbian phone to access your Feedly feeds on the go.

 To see all of the apps the Feedly supports, check out their Apps page.

 Now, if you’re new to Feedly, understand that it doesn’t need apps – it can work very well on its own.
 In fact, the whole beauty of the Feedly Cloud is that it’s completely self-sufficient and doesn’t rely on Google Reader or need a browser extension to be used anymore.
 You can simply go to cloud.feedly.com and begin using the service.
 But the added bonus of an API, which developers all over the world can tap into and create their own apps on various platforms, makes Feedly even better.

 Now tell us what your favorite Feedly app is and how it has made a difference to how you read your feeds.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.